Head Coach Marisa DeStasio

 DeStasio graduated from Binghamton in 2005 with a degree in human development and received her master's in athletic coaching education from West Virginia in 2008.

-Alessandra Lee joined the Muhlenberg staff as pitching coach for the 2013 season.
+Alessandra Lee Donato joined the Muhlenberg staff as pitching coach for the 2013 season and helped coach the CC pitcher of the year.
 She is a 2008 graduate of Elizabethtown College, where she is the program's all-time leader in games, complete games, innings pitched and strikeouts.
 A two-time All-Commonwealth Conference selection, she was team MVP twice and an NFCA Scholar-Athlete three times.
 Lee, who pitched for the two-time district champions at nearby Emmaus High School, played internationally in Italy in the summer of 2007.